-- Right click on the Table of the Database to be exported.
+- Right-click the table of the database to be exported.

 - Select Table Data Export Wizard.
-Select the Columns to be exported, Row Offset (if any), Count (if any).
+Select the columns to be exported, row offset (if any), and count (if any).

 Table Data Import Wizard

-- Right click on the Table of the Database to be imported.
+- Right-click the table of the database to be imported.

-- Browse and select the CSV file to be imported and then Next button.
+- Browse to and select the CSV file to be imported, and then click Next.

-- Select encoding and the columns to be imported and select Next button.
+- Select encoding and the columns to be imported, and then click Next.

-Use this wizard to either export or import SQL generated from MySQL Workbench or with the mysqldump command.
-Access these wizards from either the Navigator panel, or by selecting Server from the main menu, and then either Data Import or Data Export.
+Use a wizard to export or import SQL generated from MySQL Workbench or generated from the mysqldump command.
+Access these wizards from the Navigator pane or by selecting Server from the main menu.
+Then select Data Export or Data Import.

-This tab allows you to export your MySQL data.
+You can use the Data Export tab to export your MySQL data.

-- Select each schema you want to export, optionally choose specific schema objects/tables from each schema, and generate the export.
-Configuration options include exporting to a project folder or self-contained SQL file, optionally dump stored routines and events, or skip table data.
+Select each schema that you want to export, optionally choose specific schema objects/tables from each schema, and generate the export.
+Configuration options include export to a project folder or self-contained SQL file, dump stored routines and events, or skip table data.

 - Click Refresh to load the current objects.

-- Optionally open the Advanced Options tab that allows you to refine the export operation.
-For example, add table locks, use replace instead of insert statements, quote identifiers with backtick characters, and more.
+- Optionally, open the Advanced Options tab to refine the export operation.
+For example, add table locks, use replace instead of insert statements, and quote identifiers with backtick characters.

-This tab allows import or restore the exported data from the Data Export operation, or from other exported data from the mysqldump command.
+You can use the Data Import tab to import or restore exported data from the data export operation or from the mysqldump command.

-- Choose the project folder or self-contained SQL file, choose the schema that the data will be imported to, or choose New to define a new schema.
+- Choose the project folder or self-contained SQL file, choose the schema to import into, or choose New to define a new schema.

-- Click Start Import to begin the import process and it will import accordingly.
+- Click Start Import to begin the import process.